joatmon08/backstage-plugin-terraform/plugins/scaffolder-terraform-backend/README.md

 In your `app-config.yaml`, add the base URL for Terraform Cloud/Enterprise and set up the proxy to point to Terraform Cloud/Enterprise.

+Note that if you want to limit the scope of Backstage accesses in TFC/E, use a Terraform token that has read-only access to an organization and configure your Scaffolder template to use custom actions to authenticate to Vault and get a Terraform team token.

+Otherwise, you'll need to use a `TF_TOKEN` with write access to your Terraform organization.

 ```yaml
 scaffolder:
   terraform: